liberomureddu/liberomureddu.github.io/_projects/obliquemethods.md

 related_publications: false
 permalink: /obliquemethods/
 ---
-Directly inspired by Peter Schmidt's and Brian Eno's [set of cards](https://www.enoshop.co.uk/product/oblique-strategies?filter=Oblique%20Strategies), 'each of which is a suggestion of a course of action or thinking to assist in creative situations'.
-The idea of using research methods as the card content was developed during the [Summer Academy for Artistic research SAAR 2024](https://blogit.uniarts.fi/en/post/saar-in-august-2024-in-finland/).
+Inspired by Peter Schmidt's and Brian Eno's Oblique Strategies[^1].

-This page is **interactive**, keep clicking the button below to get each time a new method.
+This page is **interactive**, keep clicking the button below to randomly get each time a new method.

 <html lang="en">